The Spirit of Decentralization

 The first time I read about decentralized autonomous organizations (DAOs), I realized that autonomy was the missing piece in the conversation about AI.
 Researchers and futurists usually talk about superintelligence as though it would be something we simply turn on or off with a switch.
 But intelligence and autonomy are interlinked; even the most sophisticated being who lacks conscious agency is no more intelligent than the dummy on the arm of the ventriloquist.
 Meanwhile, decentralization technology, with automation and self-execution at its core, could potentially give us the infrastructure for truly autonomous AI.

-Excitement and fear of autonomous AI is one of my two motivations for Abraham (the other one will be the subject of the next article).
+Excitement and fear of autonomous AI is one of my two motivations for Abraham.
 This article explores the interplay between DAOs and collective intelligence, the connection between decentralization and autonomy, the immense challenge and potential consequences of decentralizing machine learning, and the prospects of hypothetical self-owning agents that make art and live on the internet.

 It’s easy to see why in the early years of blockchain, its raison d’être was libertarian in character.
 Bitcoin first appeared just after the 2008 economic crisis, when major financial institutions had vaporized much of the world’s wealth with impunity.
 The cypherpunks’ desire to redesign economic services to be free of interference from self-interested authorities largely drove subsequent interest in the crypto space.